This post first appeared on Sift & Simmer in June 2018. Updated Feb 2021.

 Marinate the lamb meat:

-- In a large bowl, place the sliced lamb, 1 tsp cornstarch, ¼ tsp salt, 1 Tbsp soy sauce, and 2 Tbsp of the ground cumin powder mixture from above.
+- In a large bowl, place the sliced lamb, 1 teaspoon cornstarch, ¼ teaspoon salt, 1 tablespoon soy sauce, and 2 tablespoon of the ground cumin powder mixture from above.

 - Mix the meat thoroughly.
-Cover and place in the fridge to marinate for at least 2 hours.
+Cover and place in the fridge to marinate for 2 hours (for maximum flavour).
+If you don't have time, marinate the meat for a minimum of 20 minutes.

 Cook the noodles: